awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 The procedure for requesting a Spot Instance is similar to the procedure for launching an On\-Demand Instance\.
 You can request a Spot Instance in the following ways:
 + To request a Spot Instance using the console, use the launch instance wizard\.
 For more information, see [To create a Spot Instance request \(console\)](#create-spot-instance-request-console-procedure)\.
 + To request a Spot Instance using the CLI, use the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command or the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) command\.
 For more information, see [To create a Spot Instance request using request-spot-instances (CLI)](#create-spot-request-request-spot-instances) and [To create a Spot Instance request using run-instances (CLI)](#create-spot-request-run-instances)\.
-+ To request a Spot Instance with a defined duration using the console, follow the [Create a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet) procedure\.
-For **Tell us your application or task need**, choose **Defined duration workloads**\.
-For more information, see [Define a duration for your Spot Instances](#fixed-duration-spot-instances)\.
-+ To request a Spot Instance with a defined duration using the CLI, use the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command and specify the `--block-duration-minutes` parameter\.
-For more information, see [Define a duration for your Spot Instances](#fixed-duration-spot-instances)\.

 After you've submitted your Spot Instance request, you can't change the parameters of the request\.
 This means that you can't make changes to the maximum price that you're willing to pay\.